 But I went for that experience every chance I got and created chances when they didn’t appear.
 I think, and hope, some of that experience shows through in my writing.

 I have been writing fiction since 2006.
 William Grey, former editor and writer for “National Geographic,” read my first manuscript and told me that my writing was worth pursuing.
 I did everything I could to learn more, including reading books on how to write better and subscribing to “The Writer” magazine.

 Since then, I have written short stories, a couple vignettes and drafts of three novels, two of which are in their third go-round.

-My blog is about what I have learned while writing and traveling around the country in an RV.
+My blog is about what I have learned while writing, traveling and living the life.